MaximusFT/sCMS/README.md

 ## Features

-* Best to simple content resurce
+* Best to simple content resource
 * 2 or more Language

 ## Getting started